-Analyze patient files, read through therapists’ notes, and watch sections of therapy sessions.
-This course offers a sneak peek at clinical practicums designed to cultivate exceptional skills of observation and analysis in student practitioners.
+Analyze patient files through therapists’ notes and recorded therapy sessions.
+These clinical practicums cultivate exceptional skills of observation and analysis.

-Explore the various treatment methods within the field, especially trauma-informed care for children.
+Explore the various treatment methods within the field, including trauma-informed care for children and veterans.
 There is no one-size-fits-all approach to managing mental illness, so examine different standards of care across the profession.